awjlogan/emonTH3/README.md

 ## Contributing

-As the hardware design flow doesn't quite follow as nicely as software, if you want to contribute a change, please raise an issue above and we can collaborate.
+As the hardware design flow doesn't quite follow as nicely as software, if you want to contribute a change, please raise an issue as described above and we can collaborate.

 After cloning the repository, run `./install-hooks.sh` to add the render on commit.

 ## Acknowledgements

 - Glyn Hudson and Trystan Lea @ OpenEnergyMonitor
+- Gorden Davidson @ OpenEnergyMonitor Forums